-- LastPass: This is a cloud-based service that works well everywhere, and is the most convenient of our three picks for Android users.
+- Bitwarden: This is a cloud-based service that works well everywhere, and is the most convenient of our three picks for Android users.
 Because it is cloud-based, you do not need to create a database and sync it yourself to access your passwords on all your devices.
-Though LastPass manages your vault (their term for your password database) for you, there’s no need to worry about an unscrupulous employee rifling through your passwords.
-According to LastPass, your master password is never sent to their servers, and decryption of your vault is done on your local computer or smartphone.
-Several of LastPass’ formerly premium features have recently become free, including unlimited use on mobile devices.
-LastPass is well-integrated into popular browsers like Chrome and Firefox and can be unlocked with your fingerprint.
-LastPass does offer a premium service for $12 a year, which includes benefits like family password sharing and priority customer support; however, the free features are probably enough for the average user.
+Though Bitwarden manages your vault (their term for your password database) for you, there’s no need to worry about an unscrupulous employee rifling through your passwords.
+According to Bitwarden, your master password is never sent to their servers, and decryption of your vault is done on your local computer or smartphone.
+Bitwarden is free for individual use on unlimited devices, and is well-integrated into popular browsers like Chrome and Firefox.
+On mobile devices, it offers biometric (fingerprint or Face ID) unlocking.
+Bitwarden does offer a premium service for $10 per year, which includes benefits like Bitwarden Authenticator and security reports; however, the free features are probably enough for the average user.

 With password programs like these, there is no reason for you to have to continue using that same handful of go-to passwords that can and probably will eventually lead to the violation of your privacy and online assets.
 Keep in mind that whereas you may think of your online accounts as yours and yours alone, without strong password security there could be more eyes on them than you think.